Feeding Cows Profitably Means Feeding for Lifetime Yields

 Rumen buffers such as Ostrea Oyster Shell Flour or Acid Buf will directly lift rumen pH.
-Live yeast supplements will increase feed conversion efficiency by around 15%, at the same time as increasing DMI, improving protein utilisation, lifting rumen pH and increasing milk yield by around 1.5 litres per cow.
+Live yeast supplements will increase feed conversion efficiency by between 5% and 15%, at the same time as increasing DMI, improving protein utilisation, lifting rumen pH and increasing milk yield by around 1.5 litres per cow.
 Most important in avoiding metabolic and digestive disorders is nutrition and management during the transition period from dry to lactating diets.
 RWN use a wide range of products specially designed to ensure a productive and profitable lactation with minimal problems.

 Feeding for Fertility: Fertility has become a major problem in dairying.
 Cows should be observed closely every day for bulling activity.
 Tail paints, paint sticks or Kamars are a valuable aid.

 Poor fertility is not due to the Holstein breed nor is it due to producing higher milk yields.
 It is predominantly due to our reluctance or our inability to feed cows sufficiently well to meet their requirements.
 Consider feeding F1 Pallafat Elite and RWN Optomega-3, as part of your overall feed strategy.

 Feeding for Profit: Feeding cows adequately is expensive and requires attention to detail, but the alternative is to accept reduced performance, poor fertility, metabolic disorders, unsatisfactory herd health, high culling rates and reduced profitability.
 It pays to feed well.